sap-tutorials/Tutorials/tutorials/hxe-cj1-download-sql-client/hxe-cj1-download-sql-client.md

 ![Edit driver settings](2.png)

 > **Default port assignment**: The default port for the system database in all deployments, except for Docker, is 39013.
 The default port for the first tenant, HXE, is 39015.
+>&nbsp;
+>
-For Docker containers, the default port the system database is 39017 and for the first tenant is 39041
+> For Docker containers, the default port the system database is 39017 and for the first tenant is 39041

 Click on **Add File** to choose from the clients you downloaded with the HXE Download Manager.